 Financial Aid Warning

-**A student who has earned an associate’s degree is not eligible to receive financial aid for a certificate or diploma program.
+- A student who has earned an associate’s degree is not eligible to receive financial aid for a certificate or diploma program.

-Students who have become ineligible for financial aid due to unsatisfactory academic progress has the opportunity to appeal if mitigating circumstances exist.
-Examples of mitigating circumstances may include, but are not limited to, an extended illness or accident of the student; an extended illness or death of an immediate family member; and undue hardship or extensive personal problems that were beyond the student’s control.
-The procedure for submitting an appeal is as follows:
+Students who have become ineligible for financial aid due to unsatisfactory academic progress or maximum time frame have the opportunity to appeal if mitigating circumstances exist.
+Examples of mitigating circumstances may include, but are not limited to, an extended illness or accident of the student; an extended illness or death of an immediate family member; and undue hardships or extensive personal problems that were beyond the student’s control.
+The procedure for submitting a SAP Appeal is as follows:

 - The student will be notified by mail of the decision regarding the approval or denial of the appeal.

-- The student is responsible for all semester tuition expenses while the SAP Appeal Request is being reviewed.
+- The student is responsible for all semester tuition expenses while the SAP Appeal is being reviewed.

 Tips for Achieving Satisfactory Academic Progress